guezandy/blockchain-notary-service/README.md

 + [NodeJS refresher](https://github.com/remy/nodemon)

 ## Class definitions
++ RegistryItem -  Stores information provided for a single request to register a star
++ RegistryQueue - Builds a list of RegistryItem to store DB of requests to register a star - also has methods to interact with all RegisterItems stored
++ Block - Stores information about the star being registered as well as basic information used to handle a block in the blockchain.
++ Blockchain - Builds a list of Blocks to store DB - also has methods to interact with all Blocks stored

-## Level db object stored
+## Level db key value stored
-+ Queue is an array of RegisterItems that is used to keep track - when used I immediately turn it into a map
++ key: 'queue' is an array of RegistryItems that is used to keep track of all pending requests

-## Modifications from project requirements
++ key: 'chain' is an array of blocks each block contains a registered star

 ## Running guide
++ Run `npm install`